Deals

 Option 3: Architectural Membrane (This is what you want!)

-The third option—and what I ultimately went with—is an architectural membrane system.
-Ecopool uses something called Zycore™, which is this German-engineered membrane that's incredibly smooth but flexible.
 It's like a super high-tech liner that's welded at the seams, not glued.
 The thing that sold me?
-If it gets damaged, you can patch it for like $100 instead of dealing with major fiberglass repairs.
+If it gets damaged, you just repair it without having to replace the entire membrane.
 Plus, it feels amazing on your feet—totally smooth, no rough spots.

 Above-Ground Shipping Container Pool